heyLu/mu/README.md

 **Warning:** *Here be dragons, and lots of them.  `mu` is nowhere near finished, production ready or guaranteed (or even likely) to not mess up your data.
-It is part research project, part utility in use at tiny (<1mb dbs) scales.
+It is part research project, part utility in use at (really) tiny scale.
 You're welcome to look around and have fun (and give feedback), but don't expect that it won't mess up things.*

 `mu` is a database that stores tuples, with a lightweight schema mechanism and a design that will support custom query languages and immutable storage